Loose, unstructured, asymmetrical floral designs are on trend right now.

 armature:a metal framework on which a sculpture is molded with clay or similar material.

-There are always a few flowers left after we do a wedding.
-I decided to use the leftovers along with a new bunch of carnations to create an asymmetrical arrangement to enjoy here.
+There were a few flowers left after the wedding.
+I decided to use the leftovers along with a new bunch of carnations to create an asymmetrical arrangement.

-I also wanted to play around with using a wire armature to support the stems and let them cascade.
+I used a wire armature to support the stems and let them cascade.

 Flexible floral wire in pretty colors is available at the Dollar Store.